queen-dev-dev/google-logins/README.md

 Currently:

-Redirects you when using index and testing to specific pages
+Redirects you when using index and testing to specific pages api/hello is still available to get api requests

 TODO:

-Refactor api/redirect for throwing errors

-Once above is done it'll be time to integrate google logins :D
+> Integrate google logins
+> SessionID/ login cookie
+> UserID cookie
+> Test - only allow access to /testing if cookie exists